For Science

 Analog Missions

-While the above questions are being answered, analog missions on Earth can already start using the Lukashian Calendar, in order to practice and evaluate it,
+While the actual location of the Mars Settlement is still being determined, analog missions on Earth can already start using the Lukashian Calendar,

-and they can use the Earth implementation in doing so.
+in order to practice and evaluate it, and they can use the Earth instance in doing so.
 After all, analog missions do take place on Earth!

 Analog astronauts can use Lukashian days and years, and keep time using the Lukashian clock, while still being in sync with the daily and seasonal cycles of